 - Winter-Themed design cards using general and/or winter related sentiments (see Sentiment Suggestions List section below for inspirations).

 - Season Greetings cards and Happy Holiday cards.
-[Please keep holiday cards non-religious specific (no religious symbols or sentiment like Hanukkah and Kwanzaa)]
+[Please keep holiday cards non-religious specific.
+No religious symbols.
+No Hanukkah and Kwanzaa cards]

 - “Merry Christmas” cards are acceptable.
 But if possible, we encourage using “Happy Holiday” or make a few extra cards to say “Happy Holiday” as not all the patients & their family celebrate Christmas.
 It also helps make it so much easier for the staff to distribute out the cards.

 Keep cards fun and cheerful.
 Use happy color.

 AGE GROUP NEED CARDS FOR: ages 1 – college grad.

 CARD SIZE: 4-1/4″ x 5-1/2″ (A2), 5″x7″ and square cards no larger than 5″x5″

 SENTIMENT ON FRONT OF CARD: use winter-related sentiment, holiday-related sentiment or general sentiment.
 IMPORTANT – Check to make sure that the sentiment is suitable for patients. (see Sentiment Suggestions List section below for examples)

 INSIDE OF CARD: depending on WHO is making the card…

 Card made by a child: have the child signs the inside with his/her first name, city and age.
 Example: Love, Sofia from Ohio, age 4.
 Include a short message too if he/she wants to (this will make the patient receiving the card feel like he/she is receiving a sweet card from a pen-pal).